Our view on nutrition tracking, why track what you eat and tips on how to get the most out of it.

 In the perfect world we would have all of the products with all the vitamins and minerals accounted for, but that is not the case.
 Yet.

 Tracking nutrients will never be 100% precise.
-It is impossible to test every single cookie or apple to see if indeed there are as many carbs and vitamins as we think.
-It is also unlikely we are going to weight absolutely everything, or know how much water was lost in the cooking process, or know exactly what we ate every single meal.
+While we have nutrition data on foods, it is impossible to chemically test every single cookie or apple that you eat to see if indeed there are as many carbs and minerals as you think.
+It is also unlikely we are going to weigh absolutely everything, know how much water was lost in the cooking process, or know exactly what we ate every single meal.

 So we approximate.

-Approximating is good enough because our goal is to see the big picture, to see the trends and glaring problems in our patterns.
+Approximation is good enough because it allows us to see the big picture, the trends and glaring problems in our patterns, which is exactly the main goal of nutrition tracking.

 In order for that to work we don’t need to be perfectly precise, but we do need to be consistent.
 We need to be consistent in how we enter the data, when we do it, and what information we log.